makyo/rpg.drab-makyo.com/games/corgi/story-form/part-01.md

 Worst case - and the guild had stressed the 'worst' part of this outcome - she'd be able to come back with a small profit and the gems in her pack untouched.

 Sarai wasn't quite sure how she felt about the scheme.
 It was mostly sound in theory, but it was a theory based upon the guild's expectations of how the eastern kingdoms worked.
-Expectations that weren't uninformed so much as incomplete.
+Expectations that weren't wrong so much as incomplete.
 Sarai had traveled the area far more than others in her guild had, and knew far more than she really wanted to about the dwarves and minotaurs in the area.
 Which had, of course, been the guild's justification for sending her.

 There was also the suspicion that, as a relatively difficult kobold, getting her out from underclaw was a second, unspoken reason for sending her.